JiscMonitor/monitor-uk/docs/API/SEARCH.md

 ## Allowed Parameters

 * api_key - Your API key.
-Required
+Required.
+If you do not provide this you will receive a 401
 * q - The query string.
-Required
+Required.
+If you do not provide this you will receive a 400
 * page - The page number of the result set you want to see.
 Defaults to 1.
 * pageSize - The number of results you want to see.
 Defaults to 10.
 Maximum size allowed is 100.
 * sortBy - The field you want to sort the results by.
 If omitted, the results are sorted according to relevance to your query.